The Kids

 Andrew teaching Andy and Hugh to box

 Andrew taught his son's, Andy and Hugh, to box.
 The sport wasn't a great fit for mild-mannered Hugh, but it seems that Andy got quite good at it.
 The picture below is from Elizabeth (McFadden) MacMillan's scrapbook, and she titled it, "Andy McFadden boxing in the town square, Crosby, North Dakota.
 Papa at bottom-left corner in Panama hat."
-In 2009 when Susan and I visited Mabel McFadden, Andy's widow, on her wall hung a flyer for a boxing match in Crosby, with Andy fighting in the main attraction and Hugh in an undercard.
+In 2009 when Susan and I visited Mabel McFadden, Andy's widow, on her wall hung a flyer for another boxing match in Crosby, with Andy fighting in the main attraction and Hugh in an undercard.

 When Mom was in high school her older brother Andy and older sisters Rosemary and Elizabeth left to find work or attend school elsewhere, so she dropped out of school for a year to help her Dad with the farm work.
 I remember her talking about harnessing the horses each morning before they went into the fields, and of working at a horse-drawn camp kitchen during harvest season for 25 cents per day.
 She said that when she returned to high school she always wore long sleeves so that the muscles in her arms wouldn't show.